-Middlesex County Board of Social Services is located at 181 How Ln.
+Middlesex County Board of Social Services is located at 181 How Lane.
 They help families apply for government aid, including public housing, utility programs, and more.
+There is also homeless prevention grants for paying rent or other bills.
 The main office is in the city of New Brunswick, New Jersey 08901, or call (732) 745-3500.

 This is a multi-faced housing assistance programs for veterans in Middlesex County and statewide.
 Grant money can help pay costs (rent, mortgages, deposits, storage, etc.).
 There are also motel vouchers, information on short term emergency housing and job programs for veterans.
 Call (973) 463-9600.

 Housing Coalition Of Central Jersey - Puerto Rican Action Board Inc